Updated August 21, 2023

-As we can see in the above screenshot, the sum of yellow colored cells is coming as 190.
-Which the summed value as obtained in example-1 and example-2.
-Which actually mean that all the formula and functions used in all examples are correct.
+As we can see in the above screenshot, the sum of yellow-color cells is coming at 190, which the summed value is obtained in example-1 and example-2.
+This means that all the formulas and functions used in all examples are correct.

-- Process steps shown in example-2 takes little more time than of example-1 but still, it is easy to apply.
+- The process steps shown in example-2 take a little longer than in example-1, but it is still easy to apply.

 - We don’t need to filter the colored cells separately to get the sum.

-- Sum by color showed in example-3 by VBA coding takes time and it doesn’t show the result if we paste the data in another file because it does carry the code with it.
+- Sum by color shown in example-3 by VBA coding takes time, and it doesn’t show the result if we paste the data in another file because it does carry the code with it.

 Things to Remember About Sum by Color in Excel

-- If you are summing colored cell by VBA Coding then it is always recommended to save in the as Macro enabled excel, by doing this it will save the coding as well for future use.
+- If you are summing colored cells by VBA Coding, it is always recommended to save in the Macro enabled Excel; this will save the coding for future use.

-- These methods can be used anywhere irrespective to the size of data.
-In fact, it is always recommended to use this method when we have a huge set of data, where if we filter the data to get the summed value may crash the file.
+- These methods can use anywhere, irrespective of the data size.
+It is always recommended to use this method when we have a huge set of data, where if we filter the data to get the summed value may crash the file.

 This has been a guide to Sum by Color in Excel.
-Here we discuss how to sum by color in excel along with practical examples and downloadable excel template.
+Here we discuss how to sum by color in Excel, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –